 Here’s an awesome one for the older Brisbane Kids!
-We talk a lot about fantastic activities for the littlies, but what about amazing experiences for high school kids?
+We talk a lot about fantastic activities for the littlies, but what about fun experiences for Brisbane teenagers like Paintball?

 When can Brisbane Kids start playing paintball?